 The village of Llanrhidian is located on the northern coast of the Gower peninsula overlooking the Loughor estuary and Burry inlet.
 The village nestles on the side of a limestone escarpment that leads down to the salt marsh.
 There are spectacular panoramic estuary views from various locations within the village.
 The center of the village is located at the foot of the escarpment and is a designated conservation area.
 Located within the conservation area are some of the oldest buildings in the village.
 These include the Norman church, dedicated to Saint Rhidian and Saint Illtyd, The welcome to Town public house and the water mill.
-The surrounding landscape is agricultural in nature.
+The surrounding landscape is primarily agricultural in nature.
 Llanrhidian is the parochial centre of the local area that encompasses a number of hamlets and remote farms.
 The 2001 census reveals that the parish had 207 households and a population of 537.

 - Conservation Area

 Archaeological evidence shows that Lanrhidian was first settled in the prehistoric period and there is documentary evidence that shows a well established Christian settlement during the early medieval period.
 The first church was established by St Rhidian in the 6th century, and later dedicated to St Illtyd.
 Part of the present building dates from the 13th century and the chancel and the tower are thought to have been added in the 14th century.
 The unusual massive construction of the tower, which includes at its top a base for a beacon fire, suggests construction at a time when defence was paramount.
 During the 19th and early 20th century the nave was rebuilt (1855-185) and the chancel was refurbished (1899-1901).

 An ancient carved stone known as the Leper stone can be found inside the church’s porch.